PBento96/portfollio/FizzBuzz/README.txt

 +++++++++++++++++++ DONE ++++++++++++++++++++

+31/03/2023
+    - python version
+        - improved readability
+        - fixed exit after game end
+        - improved formatting

 30/03/2023
     - python version complete

 ++++++++++++++++++ TO DO ++++++++++++++++++++

-- fix edge cases and formatting in python version
+- fix edge cases in python version
 - code a competitive version where you play against the computer
 - write it in other languages!